Learning objectives

 Why learn R?

-• R integrates with other tools to generate manuscripts from your code.
-This document (RMarkdown a .Rmd file) is a case in point.
+• R integrates seamlessly with other tools to generate manuscripts directly from your code.
+This document (an R Markdown .Rmd file) is a perfect example.

-• R is interdisciplinary and extensible and has thousands of installable packages to extend its capabilities.
-R has packages for image analysis, GIS, time series, population genetics, and a lot more.
+• R is interdisciplinary and extensible, with thousands of installable packages for tasks such as image analysis, GIS, time series analysis, and population genetics.

-• R scales well to work on data of all shapes and sizes.
+• R scales efficiently to handle datasets of all shapes and sizes.

-• R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.
+• R can connect to spreadsheets, databases, and various data formats, both locally and online.

-• R produces high-quality graphics suitable for publication in journals or the web.
+• R produces high-quality graphics suitable for publication in journals and on the web.

-Rstudio provides us with a friendly interface to the R statistical progrmming language.
-It consists of four main “Panes”.
-These can be re-sized and moved around to suit how you like to work.
+RStudio provides a user-friendly interface for the R statistical programming language.
+It consists of four main panes, which can be resized and rearranged to suit your workflow.

 Editing pane

-By default the top left-hand pane is one for creating, editing & running R scripts.
+By default, the top-left pane in RStudio is used for creating, editing, and running R scripts.

-A script is an R program that you have written.
-A good practice is for that script to perform only one role in your analysis workflow and so you may have several R scripts which you call, in a particular sequence, to analyse your data.
+An R script is a program you write in R. A good practice is to design each script to perform a single role in your analysis workflow.
+As a result, you may have multiple scripts that are executed in a specific sequence to analyze your data.

 Console